owncloud/QA/Server/Test_Plan_OC11_Docker_Smoke_Test.md

 - [ ] change the link role to "Can edit", refresh the link — existing files are now visible
 - [ ] create a public link to a single file with role "Can view"
   - [ ] open it incognito — the file opens/downloads
-- [ ] delete the link, refresh — "resource not found"
+- [ ] delete the link, refresh — "File not found"

 ## Case 6: Federated sharing